 Dates are used as a natural sweetener in smoothies and in different dishes but can also be eaten as a snack throughout the day.

-However, to reap most of their benefits, dates should be soaked overnight and be eaten in the morning on an empty stomach.
+However, to reap most of their benefits, dates should be soaked overnight and eaten in the morning on an empty stomach.
+See Medjool Dates.

 Whether in savory dishes or as a snack, dried figs are an excellent source of antioxidants, dietary fiber, vitamin C and K, complex carbohydrates, and essential minerals such as iron, potassium, phosphorus, magnesium, and calcium.